Resources for Newly Elected City Officials

 This program includes:

-- League of Minnesota Cities Annual Conference—Once you have gained some experience in your new role, the LMC Annual Conference (in St. Paul, June 14-17) will help you build on the concepts and basic information from the Leadership Conference, focusing on practical ways to navigate complex issues.
-(More information about the 2016 Annual Conference coming soon!)
+- League of Minnesota Cities Annual Conference—Once you have gained some experience in your new role, the LMC Annual Conference (in Rochester, June 14-16) will help you build on the concepts and basic information from the Leadership Conference, focusing on practical ways to navigate complex issues.
+Save the date and check back for more information coming March 2017!

 —Discover what's available in e-learning

 LMC’s Resource Library contains information memos, publication archives, and more to help answer your questions and develop your knowledge of city government topics.
 Check out these “classics” for essential government know-how: